Advocacy

 In 2020 we started our Tree Planting Campaign and with the help of volunteers have planted 500 trees in our nature reserves.
 Trees not only absorb carbon dioxide, but also clean the air we breathe, help with drinking water purification, improve habitats and preserve biodiversity.

-Tree Planting Campaign & Christmas Tree Campaign
+Tree Planting Campaign

 In 2020 we started our Tree Planting Campaign and with the help of volunteers have planted hundreds of trees in our nature reserves.
 Trees not only absorb carbon dioxide, but also clean the air we breathe, help with drinking water purification, improve habitats and preserve biodiversity.

-The tree planting campaign is closely linked to our corporate volunteering programme as often staff from companies is involved in tree planting during their corporate giving days.
+The tree planting campaign is closely linked to our corporate volunteering programme as often staff from companies are involved in tree planting during their corporate giving days.
 To find out more about how companies can connect with us please visit the Corporate Volunteering page.

 Biodiversity